Daikicoin Trading 33.7% Lower This Week (DIC)

-Daikicoin (DIC) traded 3.6% lower against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on September 28th.
-One Daikicoin coin can currently be bought for about $0.0076 or 0.00000039 BTC on cryptocurrency exchanges.
-During the last seven days, Daikicoin has traded 33.7% lower against the U.S. dollar.
-Daikicoin has a market capitalization of $1.60 million and $8,790.00 worth of Daikicoin was traded on exchanges in the last day.
+Daikicoin (DIC) traded 3.6% lower against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on October 2nd.
+Daikicoin has a total market cap of $1.86 million and $8,790.00 worth of Daikicoin was traded on exchanges in the last 24 hours.
+During the last week, Daikicoin has traded down 33.7% against the U.S. dollar.
+One Daikicoin coin can currently be bought for about $0.0088 or 0.00000046 BTC on cryptocurrency exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.